margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 is_contact: true
 ---

 ## I was grateful in high school for an English teacher who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports expressing feelings and thoughts.
 I used to experience mental breakdowns, not say enough, or say or write too much, sometimes out of anger, so I have turned to writing poetry to work through feelings.
-Some people have discovered that The Psalmist is the best therapist, so I am trying out my own poetry. ##
+Some people have discovered that The Psalmist is the best therapist, so I am trying out my own poetry.
+I work to write a little each day and edit a little each day. ##

 ## Creative writing starts with observation and articulation.
 Creative writing comes from verbalizing visual and auditory observations and articulating feelings and experiences. ##